kailash-manasarovar/statement/docs/timeline/2026/july.md

     - You can help so many sick people in the world - suggesting because I survive poisoning there's something inherent in my body that can help them: their total and utter reinterpretation of Jesus.
     - I practice naked yoga - one of the men says this.
 Urgh.
     - Dr. Strange - the first slide in physiology class.
 I was curious about how he made that contextual but I was so disassociated I never found out.
+    - Constant squirrels: squirrel is what I started calling Antonio when I found out the Bali attacks had been filmed.
     - (I'll keep adding these in as I remember them..., it's gonna be quite a list)

 - It was a battering.